Ratner's Star

 Ratner's Star is a 1976 novel by Don DeLillo.
 It relates the story of a child prodigy mathematician who arrives at a secret installation to work on the problem of deciphering a mysterious message that appears to come from outer space.
 The novel has been described as "famously impenetrable".

-The novel is described as Menippean satire and akin to the works of Thomas Pynchon.
-In critical reviews, the protagonist, Billy Twillig, is compared to Vonnegut's Billy Pilgrim.
+The novel has been described as a Menippean satire and akin to the works of Thomas Pynchon.
+In critical reviews, the protagonist, Billy Twillig, was compared to Billy Pilgrim, the protagonist in Kurt Vonnegut's 1969 novel Slaughterhouse-Five.

 The novel is told in two parts; the first is a conventional narrative, the second is less so.
 The author has said that the structural model was Alice's Adventures in Wonderland and Through the Looking-Glass.
 The novel develops the idea that science, mathematics, and logic—in parting from mysticism—do not contain the fear of death, and therefore offer no respite.